P.I. Program

 314-747-2988

-Steve Mennerick, Ph.D. is Professor of Neuroscience in the Department of Psychiatry at Washington University School of Medicine.
-His university service includes a term as interim associate dean for graduate education, overseeing 13 Ph.D. training programs in biosciences.
-From this vantage, he has served on several governance and oversight committees.
-He also serves as Vice Chair for research for the Department of Psychiatry, serving on the department’s executive committee.
+Steve Mennerick, Ph.D. is John P. Feighner Professor of Neuropsychopharmacology in the Department of Psychiatry at Washington University School of Medicine.
+His university service includes terms as the Department of Psychiatry’s Vice Chair for Research and interim Division Director for Basic Research.
+He currently serves as the Associate Dean for the Roy and Diana Vagelos Division of Biology & Biomedical Sciences, overseeing 12 Ph.D. training programs in biosciences.
+He has served on several University and School of Medicine governance and oversight committees.
 His NIH-funded laboratory research is focused on the alteration of mammalian neuronal communication in disease and its restoration with pharmacological treatment.
 Dr. Mennerick completed his Ph.D. in neuroscience at Washington University and did postdoctoral work in biophysics at Stony Brook University.
 He has authored over 150 scientific papers.

 READ MORE